47494749/APKScanner/README.md

 - Export all collected data into SQLite3 databases
 - Extract imported/exported functions from `.so` files
 - Mount and extract contents from `squashfs` image files
+- Find possible java files used for Activities, Services, Receivers, Providers
+- Export the JSON data

 ---